 It is important to keep track of the order in which cards are played to determine whether what looks like a sequence or a run has been interrupted by a "foreign card."
 Example: Cards are played in this order: 8, 7, 7, 6.
 The dealer pegs 2 for 15, and the opponent pegs 2 for pair, but the dealer cannot peg for run because of the extra seven (foreign card) that has been played.
 Example: Cards are played in this order: 9, 6, 8, 7.
-The dealer pegs 2 for fifteen when he plays the six and pegs 4 for run when he plays the seven (the 6, 7, 8, 9 sequence).
+The dealer pegs 2 for fifteen when he or she plays the six and pegs 4 for run when he plays the seven (the 6, 7, 8, 9 sequence).
 The cards were not played in sequential order, but they form a true run with no foreign card.

 When play ends, the three hands are counted in order: non-dealer's hand (first), dealer's hand (second), and then the crib (third).
 This order is important because, toward the end of a game, the non-dealer may "count out" and win before the dealer has a chance to count, even though the dealer's total would have exceeded that of the opponent.
 The starter is considered to be a part of each hand, so that all hands in counting comprise five cards.
 The basic scoring formations are as follows: